Keith Browner

-Keith Tellus Browner Sr. (January 24, 1962 – November 4, 2025) was an American professional football player who was a linebacker in the National Football League (NFL).
+Keith Tellus Browner Sr. (January 24, 1962 – November 4, 2025) was an American professional football linebacker in the National Football League (NFL).
 He played college football for the USC Trojans.
 He was the father of Keith Browner Jr., who became an NFL defensive end.

-Early life
+Personal life

-Browner was born on January 24, 1962, in Warren, Ohio, where he attended Warren Western Reserve High School.
+Browner was born on January 24, 1962, in Warren, Ohio, where he attended Western Reserve High School.
 Before his senior year, he moved to Atlanta, where he went to Southwest High.